 The Temporary Traffic Control plan must also consider the ability of pedestrians, both able and disabled, to travel safely through or around the construction site.
 The City shall provide a temporary traffic control plan within the design plans, which includes the City's plan for handling multi-modal traffic during construction, including detour routes and road closings, if necessary, and installation of alternate or temporary pedestrian accessible paths to pedestrian facilities in the public Right of Way within the Project Limits.
-The City's temporary traffic control plan must be in conformity with the latest version of the Manual on Uniform Traffic Control Devices (MUTCD), as adopted by the Secretary, and follow the American Disabilities Act (ADA) and its implementing regulations at 28 C.F.R.
-Part 35, and FHWA rules, regulations, and guidance pertaining to the same.
+The City's temporary traffic control plan must be in conformity with the latest version of the Manual on Uniform Traffic Control Devices (MUTCD), as adopted by the Secretary, with Proposed Right-of-Way Accessibility Guidelines (PROWAG), and with FHWA rules, regulations, and guidance pertaining to the same.